-Most interesting wonders of Uganda
+Most interesting landmarks of Uganda

 Below are listed the most amazing natural and man made landmarks of Uganda.